Lombok vs. Bali: The New Hotspot for Digital Nomads

 Lombok is the place to go if you want to go on vacation, set up a long-term work-from-home situation, or have the best work-from-vacation experience.

 An aerial view captures the sprawling, terraced green rice paddies that curve across the hills in Lombok, Indonesia.
 The fields are enclosed by dense, dark green rainforests and palm trees, with small, traditional wooden huts dotted throughout.
 In the distance, a massive, mist-shrouded mountain range rises against a clear blue sky.
-The bright sunlight highlights the vivid green.
+The bright sunlight highlights the vivid green where digital nomads in lombok

 Overcrowding vs. Untouched Beauty

 Bali is still a beautiful island, but life on the island has changed.
-A lot of the time, busy tourist spots like Canggu and Seminyak feels more like big cities than calm beach towns.
-The appeal of a tranquil lifestyle has been overshadowed by long commutes and crowded surfing line-ups.
+A lot of the time, busy tourist spots like Canggu and Seminyak feel more like big cities than calm beach towns.
+For digital nomads, the appeal of a tranquil lifestyle has been overshadowed by long commutes and crowded surfing line-ups.

 If you are interested in relocating, it is essential to be prepared.
 This checklist will make it easy for you for get used to the island living.